How to Plant, Grow, and Care For Globe Amaranth

 Pest Prevention

-In general, globe amaranth does not have many pest problems, but they are susceptible to powdery mildew, gray mold, and fungal leaf spots in cool, damp conditions.
+In general, globe amaranth does not have many pest problems, but plants are susceptible to powdery mildew, gray mold, and fungal leaf spots in cool, damp conditions.

-To avoid disease, make sure your plants are planted in full sun in well-draining soil.
-Water overhead can also cause disease problems, so make sure to water at the base of your plant.
-These plants are deer resistant and will attract butterflies to your garden or patio.
+To avoid disease, make sure you plant in full sun in well-draining soil.
+Overhead watering can also cause disease problems, so make sure to water at the base of your plant.
+These plants resist deer and will attract butterflies to your garden or patio.

 Plant Uses

-Globe amaranth can be used as a fresh or dried cut flower in flower arrangements or wreaths.
+You can use globe amaranth as a fresh or dried cut flower in flower arrangements or wreaths.
 Plant a dwarf variety in a patio pot as a filler or even along a border.
-Gomphrena is exceptionally tolerant of hot, dry conditions so it would be a great rock garden candidate.
+Gomphrena is exceptionally tolerant of hot, dry conditions, so it would make a great rock garden candidate.

-In folk medicine, G. globosa has been used as a treatment for high blood pressure and other diseases.
-One study by Arcanjo et al (2011) confirmed this plant’s use as an antihypertensive.
+In folk medicine, practitioners have used G. globosa as a treatment for high blood pressure and other diseases.
+One study by Arcanjo et al. (2011) confirmed this plant’s use as an antihypertensive.

 Some people use the flowers to make a tea or combine them with other herbs in a poultice or lotion due to gomphrena’s supposed antimicrobial and anti-inflammatory properties.
-In Indian herbal medicine, this plant has traditionally been used to treat “stoppage of water,” also known as urinary retention.
+In Indian herbal medicine, practitioners have traditionally used this plant to treat “stoppage of water,” also known as urinary retention.

 Frequently Asked Questions